Please do not send confidential information via email.

 All sexually active persons over the age of 13

 Appointments can be made by calling 704-336-6500

-Please note: some people may not experience symptoms even if they are infected.
+Please note: Many people may not experience symptoms even if they are infectious.
 If you know that a partner has tested positive, an appointment is needed for additional testing and potential treatment.

 There are four options to access your results

 Call 1-855-790-8968Enter the Unique ID given to you during your test visit, followed by #Enter your PIN (six-digit date of birth, MMDDYY), followed by #

 Website: www.mytestresults.com.Enter customer number: 8557908968Enter the Unique ID given to you during your test visitEnter your PIN (six-digit date of birth, MMDDYY)

 Walk in to clinic A at either Health Department locationYou do not need an appointment.
 ID required for printed results.Hours: Mon/Tue/Thur/Fri: 8am - 11am & 1pm - 4pm｜Wed: 10am - 1pm & 3pm - 6pm2845 Beatties Ford Road Charlotte, NC 28216249 Billingsley Road Charlotte, NC 28211